 Portugal Job Search

-In Portugal job search, if you want your job application to be taken seriously you have to consider all national differences. sounds like an adventure to many people.
-But, Portugal job search requires more than just the obvious Portugal CV with Portugal cover letter writing and translation - it requires careful preparation.
+In Portugal job search, if you want your job application to be taken seriously you have to consider all national differences.
+Employment in Portugal sounds like an adventure to many people.
+But, Portugal job search requires more than just the obvious Portugal CV with Portugal cover letter writing and translation - it requires careful preparation for passing of Portugal job interview.

 You will face problems that in all probability did not even cross your mind when you decided to seek jobs in Portugal.
 Do not take too lightly the influence Portugal job search can have on the end result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.